VU-HMS/Gait-Analysis/README.txt

 EXAMPLE OF A PARAMETER FILE

 % Parameter settings:
-    Classification file  = ?.csv               % mandatory!
+    Classification file  = ?.csv                % mandatory
-    Raw measurement file = ?.OMX               % mandatory!
-    Leg length = 0.925                         % mandatory!**
+    Raw measurement file = ?.OMX                % mandatory Leg length** = 0.925                        % mandatory
-    Epoch length = 10                          % defaults to 10***
+    Epoch length*** = 10                        % defaults to 10
+    Cutoff frequency** = 0.5                    % defaults to 0.5 (used in Butterworth
+                                                % filter to counteract integration drift)
-    Hours to skip at start of measurement = 6  % defaults to 0; hours may be
+    Hours to skip at start of measurement* = 6  % defaults to 0; hours may be
                                                 % replaced by seconds or minutes
-    Percentiles = [10 50 90]                   % defaults to [20 50 80]*
+    Percentiles* = [10 50 90]                   % defaults to [20 50 80]
     % ***changing requires recalculation of locomotion episodes, locomotion
     %    measures, and aggregated values
     %  **changing requires recalculation of locomotion measures and aggregated